jwiegley/johnwiegley/drafts/drafts.md

 # Text

-As long as we keep baking with poisoned flour, the act of feeding humanity will not have the final desired result.
+As long as we keep baking with poisoned flour, the act of feeding humanity will not have the final, desired result.

 What I mean to say that we can go through all the right motions, but if our motives, and the spirit with which we act, still bears feelings and attitudes